- Move-In Condition Report / Inventory Checklist

 Do you accept cash rental payments?

 We do not accept cash or personal checks for payments.
 All payments will be required to be made online through your tenant web access which you will receive before moving in.
-Your first months rent along with security deposit/cleaning fee will be payable in the form of Cashiers check.
+Your first months rent along with security deposit/cleaning fee must be paid and cleared before you can take residency.

 Can I pay my rent on line?

-Yes you can.
+Yes you can!
 You must pay your rent online using your tenant web access which you will be given access to prior to moving in.
-We DO NOT accept credit or debit cards on line, therefore you will need a checking or savings account to pay your rent.
+You can even setup your account online for automatic payments.
+We DO NOT accept credit or debit cards, therefore you will need a checking or savings account to pay your rent.
 Cash and personal checks are also not accepted.
+All payment online are charge a processing fee.

 Is it true that if one roommate can’t pay his/her rent, then everyone on the lease can be penalized?